The Ultimate Comparison of Machine Learning vs Deep Learning

 Artificial intelligence (AI) can seem overwhelming with its rapid advancements, but at its core, two fundamental ideas drive much of its progress: Machine Learning vs Deep Learning.
 These concepts have found extensive applications across various domains.
 Machine learning and deep learning are essential for technologies like self-driving cars, personalized recommendations on Netflix, and facial recognition on Facebook.
 While the terms are sometimes used interchangeably, they have distinct characteristics.

-What exactly are machine learning and deep learning, which frequently emerge in AI discussions?
+What exactly are machine and deep learning, which frequently emerge in AI discussions?
 Machine learning uses algorithms to teach computers how to learn and make predictions, while deep learning is a subset that focuses on neural networks and complex data representations.

 Machine Learning vs Deep Learning